snpsuen/XDP_LBDSR_L3Backend/BackendTC/Readme.md

 4 packets transmitted, 4 received, 0% packet loss, time 3054ms
 ```

-After that, you are read to test it out by issuing an HTTP request for the virtual IP in a loop from the curl client.
+After that, you are ready to test it out by issuing an HTTP request for the virtual IP in a loop from the curl client.

 ```
 keyuser@ubunclone:~$ docker exec -it curlybox01 sh